ABOUT THIS CONFERENCE

 BENEFITS OF ATTENDING

-- Enhance understanding of key areas in the GCSE French exams
+- Strengthened understanding of key areas in your GCSE French exams

 - Gain expert guidance from senior examiners on how to get high grades across the papers

-- Exciting activities which ensure student participation throughout the day
+- Exciting activities and workshops ensuring student participation throughout the day

 - Get a full set of conference notes, with examination tips and example answers to strengthen your revision

-- If you would like your students to take part in the Live Sketch, please let us know
+- A unique opportunity for your students to take part in the Live Sketch; if you are interested in this, please let us know

 |IN-SCHOOL||You can also book this as an In-School Conference|